 Communication

 Germans are direct.
 They say what they mean.
 And they mean what they say.
 Germans don’t use euphemisms to soften a message.
 They use unambiguous language and get to the point.
 Germans consider directness to be honest, transparent, efficient.
-Patterns
+Examples

 Work vs. Person

 Germans separate the professional from the personal.
 Work colleagues can disagree, even argue, about the substance of an issue.
 This, however, does not have a negative effect on their working relationship.
-Patterns
+Examples

 Small Talk

 In the German business context small talk is short in duration.
 Germans transition quickly to issues of substance.
 They see little value in talking about the weather, sports or their most recent vacation.
-Patterns
+Examples

 Controversial Topics